Alexg1021/geekwise-restaurant-application-1/README.md

 Next run `ng build --watch` to create the dist folder

-Open up an additional terminal window and navigate to the main folder containing the `server.js` file
+Open up an additional terminal window and navigate to the main project folder containing the `server.js` file

 Run `nodemon server.js` to start the server.